 -The Massachusetts Bar Foundation‘s Legal Fellowship Intern Program, which awards $6000 stipends to law students working for non-profit organizations providing civil legal services to low-income clients in Massachusetts.

--The Koch Student Internship Program, which awards $4800 stipends and professional education where students learn from leading policy experts every week to law students who are passionate about free societies and want to work to improve people’s lives.
+-The Koch Student Internship Program, which awards $450 weekly stipends over ten weeks and professional education where students learn from leading policy experts every week to law students who are passionate about free societies and want to work to improve people’s lives.
 Note, your application has the best chance of advancing for this program if you apply by December.

--The Ms. JD summer public interest scholarship, which awards $500 stipends to young, successful 2L women who have already demonstrated leadership potential.
+-The Ms. JD summer public interest scholarship, which awards funding to young, successful 2L women who have already demonstrated leadership potential.
 The 2018 application will open in January.

 -The Peggy Browning Fund Fellowship, which awards $5000 to law students working for labor-related organizations.